joshlevinson/Sample-WP2Markdown/Suite/synchronizing-contacts.md

 - For Magento **customers**, all the fields defined in the **Field Mapping** above will be exported, along with the **Opt-in** and **Customer ID** fields.
 - For Magento **subscribers**, only the **First name**, **Last name**, **Email address**, **Opt-in** and **Subscriber ID** are exported.

- To start the synchronization, click the appropriate **Exportâ&#128;¦** button.
+ To start the synchronization, click the appropriate **Export…** button.
 The first export will start at the next multiple of five minutes.

 ### Synchronization mode